If you want to save some serious money or just want to try the capsule hotel experience, this male-only capsule hotel is a good choice.

 So, given the absurdly low prices here, it’s a decent choice for your first capsule hotel experience.
 Note that if you want to try a more upscale capsule hotel experience, you might consider the Capsule Hotel Anshin Oyado Premier Tokyo Shinjuku Station in Shinuku.

-Capsule & Sauna New Century (men-only capsule hotel)
+Ueno Station Hostel Oriental II (formerly Capsule and Sauna New Century) (men-only capsule hotel)

 6-9-7 Ueno, Taito-ku, Tokyo, 110-0005